Online Donations

 Your faithful giving makes it possible for St. Paul's UMC to do everything we do, and your pledge makes it possible for the church to plan a financially sustainable year engaged in worship, ministry, and work in the community.
 Thank you for your commitment to the work and ministry of St. Paul's.

-As we embark on our 2025 stewardship campaign, we invite you to join in a season of intentional prayer.
-For the next 40 days, we will focus each day on a specific area that makes St. Paul’s a place of growth, faith, and service.
+As we embark on our 2026 stewardship campaign, we invite you to join in a season of intentional prayer.
+For 40 days, we will focus each day on a specific area that makes St. Paul’s a place of growth, faith, and service.
 Through daily prayer as a church community, we not only seek God’s blessings, but we also strengthen our spiritual connection with the mission of our church.
 Let us ask God for guidance, wisdom, and the continued blessing of our shared journey.
 Together, through prayer and commitment, we are truly blessing our future.
 "Forty Days of Prayer" cards are available in the Narthex or by clicking the button to download the file as a *pdf.

 40 Days of Prayer